UnitedCTF/UnitedCTF-2021/challenges/reverse/raycaster/README.md

 Author: [Alexandre-Xavier Labonté-Lamoureux (AXDOOMER)](https://github.com/axdoomer)

 I found this game on the Internet and it does weird things sometimes.
 I don't know... it's strange.
 Seems like there are no game objectives, but I can't stop spending hours going through the maze.
-I've spend hours playing and I'm late with my school assignments.
+I've spent hours playing and I'm late with my school assignments.

 --------------

 Challenge 1 (first encounter): There's a command line parameter that's parsed right at the top of the `main_main` function (Go's `main()` function if it were Java or C code).

 You should use IDA Free 7.6, which has a cloud decompiler.
 It does a mostly good job at decompiling Go binaries.
 For sure, you could also try other tools if it helps you.
-I'm thinking about GDB (GNU debogger), which has great plugins like Pwndbg, GEF and Peda).
-IDA also has its own debogger too.
+I'm thinking about GDB (GNU debugger), which has great plugins like Pwndbg, GEF and Peda).
+IDA also has its own debugger too.
 The nice thing with IDA is that you can edit the assembly code to change the program's behavior and save it to a new binary.

 You need Linux to run this challenge.
 This challenge was tested on Ubuntu 20.04.3 LTS.
 You must install SDL2 (`apt install libsdl2-2.0-0`).
 Let the challenge designer know if you have trouble running it.
 If you need help using IDA, there are plenty of tutorials online on websites such as Youtube.